emberjs/rfcs/text/0000-ember-data-javascript-module-api.md

 # Detailed design

 Ember Data will stick with 1 top level namespace of `@ember-data`.
 Under it there are 6 nested module namespaces where exposed components could live.
-Someday these namespaces could be moved into their own top level scoped package (for example `@ember-data/serializer` could become `@ember-data/serializer`) however, that is not being proposed at this time.

 - `@ember-data/store` - Store related concers with storing records inside ember data's identity map.
 - `@ember-data/model` - Classes and utilities related to modeling data